New bounds for the Moser-Tardos distribution: Singleton events in the variable-assignment setting

-This immediately implies that and the same bound holds for the MT distribution.
-We will show a stronger bound for the MT-distribution in this section.
-The structure of the proof will strongly parallel Section~\ref{fmt-disj-sec}.
+and the same bound holds for the MT distribution.
+We will obtain a stronger bound for the MT-distribution in this section, using a similar proof strategy to the one for disjunctive events in Section~\ref{fmt-disj-sec}.